lispBM: A Lisp for Microcontrollers

 - LispBM efficiency.

-- Code size optimisation.
+- Code size optimization.
 Do more with less, while maintaining performance.

 - Documentation and testing.